adaptyteam/adapty-docs/versioned_docs/version-3.0/webhook-event-types-and-fields.md

 #### For Access Level Updated event

-Access level updated event type is an specific Webhook event that is created only if the Webhook integration is activated and this type is enabled for it.
-If enabled, it is sent to the Webhook integration and appears in the **Event Feed**.
-If not, the event is not created at all.
+The **Access Level Updated** event is a specific webhook event generated only when the Webhook integration is active, and this event type is enabled.
+If enabled, it is sent to the configured Webhook and appears in the **Event Feed**.
+If not enabled, the event will not be created.

 | Property                           | Type          | Description                                                  |
 | ---------------------------------- | ------------- | ------------------------------------------------------------ |